tseringlamanyc/Pursuit-Core-iOS-UserDefaults-Lab/README.md

 Immediately present the user's current horoscope.

-Your user should always be able to edit their name and birthday and return different results upon later launches.
+Your user should always be able to edit their name and birthday to see their updated horoscope, and persist that information to UserDefaults.